daitkenbacon/fysh/README.md

 ### Things I learned & utilized along the way

 * Google Cloud Functions for budget caps, database update events, and messaging
+  * Tournaments automatically open/close for beginning and ending of their set date-time.
 * SSO's through firebase auth with firestone for user data

 ## About Me